 A detailed look at our versioning policy and implementation.

-As of version 2.0.0, Electron follows SemVer.
+As of version 2.0.0, Electron follows the SemVer spec.
 The following command will install the most recent stable build of Electron:

 npm install --save-dev electron